tyanai/vManager-Plugin-Jenkins/README.md

 *Security issue* was introduced in version 2.7.0.
 Please use version 2.7.1 and above if possible.
 If you are already using the below capability on 2.7.0, upgrading to 2.7.1 will add a new checkbox to get your consent regard SSL validation.
 Please check for more information within the plugin\'s configurations.

-1. The vManager 2.7.0 post-build now have the ability to embed into Jenkins the vManager Summary Report.
+1. The Verisium Manager 2.7.0 post-build now have the ability to embed into Jenkins the Verisium Manager Summary Report.
 This gives you the ability to have a quick view of your verification closure, vPlan progress and test based hierarchy aggregation right from the Jenkins build page using Javascript collapse/expand capability to view the hierarchies